My Minimalist Kitchen: How I Make My Cooking Easier With Less

 None of our stuff is fancy.
 When you're in an RV, things will occasionally break in transit, so nothing is safe.
 I like what we have, but I’m not going to cry if it gets damaged.

-For storage, we have a few plastic containers that are for cold food and tempered glass with locking lids for heating food up (Amazon affiliate link).
+For storage, we have a few plastic containers that are for cold food and tempered glass with locking lids for heating food up.
 I only buy glass containers that are oven- and microwave-safe.
 They have more than one purpose since I can bake with them, which eliminates the need for several different sizes of baking dishes.
 The locking lids mean that if things get jumbled in the fridge during transit, they won’t spill all over the place.

 Gadgets and accessories for simple, healthy cooking in a minimalist kitchen

-I have a small, high-powered blender (link to Amazon) that works great.
+I have a small, high-powered blenderthat works great.
 I love that the blades are removable for easy cleaning.
 It's strong enough for both smoothies with frozen fruit/veggies and chopping up nuts into a paste when I make nut-based "cheeses."
 Having a good blender means I don't have to get a separate food processor.

-My kitchen would not be complete without an Instant Pot (affiliate link).
+My kitchen would not be complete without an Instant Pot.
 We have the smallest size because it needed to fit in our tiny RV cabinets (and also run off our solar setup).
 We use it every couple of days to make rice, homemade beans, and steam veggies.
 It's also great for potatoes, corn on the cob, and curry.

-Since we prefer to follow the weather, we're usually in temperate climates.
-That's great, except for when we use the oven, which quickly heats up our small space.
-We don't want to have to run the air conditioner every time we bake.
-So now that we're plugged in, we decided to invest in an air fryer (Amazon link).
+Our oven runs off of propane, which quickly heats up our small space.
+In the summer, we don't want to have to run the air conditioner every time we bake.
+In the winter, we're already using a bunch of propane for the furnace, and don't want to pay for extra.
+So now that we're plugged in, we decided to invest in an air fryer.
 It uses halogen lamps to cook the food, so it gives off less heat than an oven, while still preparing food efficiently.
 It seems to take about the same amount of time as it would in the oven for food like fries and tofu, but it's faster for roasting veggies from frozen.
 You also have to turn the food several times, because the heat source is only coming from one place, and doesn't get distributed as well as it does in an insulated oven.
 But you can definitely get that nice, crispy texture from baking or frying without all the added oil and unnecessary fat.

 When we do use the oven, we have a copper baking dish that works great.
 It's non-stick, so no added oil needed there either.
-We use a baking mat (Amazon link) over the flat sheet every time.
+We use a baking mat over the metal baking sheet every time.
 It saves money (and the environment) by eliminating tin foil, and our waistlines because it doesn't need to be greased before use.

 We use so little oil that we bought one small bottle (I think 12 ounces) of extra-virgin olive oil as our only oil.
 It lasted us nearly two years.